gjbex/training-material/Fortran/Functions/README.md

     it can be applied to arrays
 1. `compute_stats_test`: compute descriptive statistics (mean, standard deviation) in a subroutine to illistrate intent declarations.
+1. `intrinsic_test`: illustrates that many intrinsic procedures are elemental

 How to build?
 -------------